Divine-Mods/divinityunbound/README.md

 From here, you should be able to start dabbling into the more powerful magical items if you can obtain some Time Forged Ingots.

+*Note: You can craft grains of time into sand of time to be able to convert 9 at a time.*

 ---